stuhli/Aurora-Incident-Response/README.md

 This is the main aurora file that strings together all scripts and stylesheets.
 It also initiates the GUI. other than that it has no functionality.

 #### 1.2.4.3 gui_definitions.js
-I tried as good as I can to separate code an design.
+I tried as good as I can to separate code and design.
 This file holds all the definition json for the w2ui gui.
 There is some code left in there for the renderers that format certain columns.
 It didn't make sense to place them anywhere else.

 #### 1.2.4.4 controller.js